da-poodle/purity/README.md

-# purity
+# Purity

-A horn clause only library for Prolog
+A Horn Clause only library for Prolog

+For documentation and API reference see: https://buslogic.pro/purity